towersvault/shinpokered/README.md

 - Added a hidden super potion in celadon city
 - Added a hidden moon stone in diglett's cave
 - Added a hidden nugget in diglett's cave
+- Fixed double-edge animation being off-center for the enemy pokemon

 #Bugfixes